Yoruzaki/SimpSearchEng/README.md

 - Python 3.x
 - Tkinter
 - ttkthemes
 - Operating System: Windows, macOS, or Linux
+  I tried to do not use text processing libraries for better understanding the process of seaching how it work.
 ![image](https://github.com/Yoruzaki/SimpSearchEng/assets/143095129/5f93a79e-1566-4851-9758-2bac65f9271a)